-• If there are stack_flag nodes but all of their values are more than t+1, then an assignment was occurred in the box, but it is done is 'more internal' group.
+• If there are stack_flag nodes but all of their values are more than t+1, then an assignment was occurred in the box, but it is done in more internal group.
 Hence values of parameters at the end of the hbox are stored in the stack level s.

 Note that to work this trick correctly, assignments to \ltj@@stack and \ltj@@group@level have to be local always, regardless the value of \globaldefs.
-This problem is resolved by using \directlua{tex.globaldefs=0} (this assignment is local).
+To solve this problem, we use another trick: the assignment \directlua{tex.globaldefs=0} is always local.